warpedpuppy/MEAN_SSO/README.md

 ********************
 Welcome!
-This is very much a work in progress.
+This is very much a work in progress & some serious clean up is required.
+That said -- regular progress is being made.

-First, I started with the login/registration/authentication from this tutorial: https://thinkster.io/mean-stack-tutorial#adding-some-style
+features:

-Second, I've added a bunch of features:
+1) login, registration, forgot password, change email, change password

-1) Upon registration, link sent via email to confirm registration
+2) Upon registration, link sent via email to confirm registration

 3) Configurable expiration for that registration link